 The format of your event can play a major role in your event's success.
-Below is a list of virtual event formats to consider when developing your future virtual event strategy.
+Below is a list of virtual event formats to consider when developing events that engage and convert.

 A multi-day conference hosted on a virtual platform.
 Sessions can include keynotes, industry and/or topic tracks, best practices, and networking.
 Sessions can be live or pre-recorded.

 A one-day conference is a 3+ hour virtual event with multiple speakers and tracks.
 The sessions can be live or pre-recorded.